A Clockwork Orange (film): Psychology

 The film critiques the behaviourism or "behavioural psychology" propounded by psychologists John B. Watson and B. F. Skinner.
 Burgess disapproved of behaviourism, calling Skinner's book Beyond Freedom and Dignity (1971) "one of the most dangerous books ever written".
 Although behaviourism's limitations were conceded by its principal founder, Watson, Skinner argued that behaviour modification—specifically, operant conditioning (learned behaviours via systematic reward-and-punishment techniques) rather than the "classical" Watsonian conditioning—is the key to an ideal society.
-The film's Ludovico technique is widely perceived as a parody of aversion therapy, which is a form of operant conditioning.
+The film's Ludovico technique is widely perceived as a parody of aversion therapy, which is a form of classical conditioning.

 Author Paul Duncan said: "Alex is the narrator so we see everything from his point of view, including his mental images.
 The implication is that all of the images, both real and imagined, are part of Alex's fantasies."

 Psychiatrist Aaron Stern, the former head of the MPAA rating board, believed that Alex represents man in his natural state, the unconscious mind.
 Alex becomes "civilised" after receiving his Ludovico "cure" and the sickness in the aftermath Stern considered to be the "neurosis imposed by society".

 Kubrick told film critics Philip Strick and Penelope Houston: "Alex makes no attempt to deceive himself or the audience as to his total corruption or wickedness.
 He is the very personification of evil.
 On the other hand, he has winning qualities: his total candour, his wit, his intelligence, and his energy; these are attractive qualities and ones, I might add, which he shares with Richard III."